sonarbot-explorations/.github/profile/README.md

 Our "SonarBot" USVs (unmanned surface vehicles) are autonomous scan rovers with centimeter-precise real-time positioning.
 They navigate independently and reliably even in adverse conditions and poor visibility.
 Mission monitoring can be conducted from any location using innovative cloud relay technology.

-SonarBots can be equipped with different sonar modules and sensors depending on the specific use case.
+SonarBots can be equipped with different sonar modules and other sensors depending on the specific use case.

 <a name="sonarmaps"></a>
 ## SonarMaps